Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-TODO: You must retype the sentence here in order to digitally sign your pledge.
+PLACEHOLDER: You must retype the sentence here in order to digitally sign your pledge.

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code